rich-newman/typescript-analyzer-eslint-prettier/docs/plugins.md

 ## Examples

 The [detailed instructions for using the Markdown plugin](setupmarkdown.md) show how to do all three of the steps above.
-The other [examples](examples.md) don't require step 3.
+There are other [examples](examples.md), although these don't all require step 3.